mutzl/NetDaemonKestrel/README.md

 - a Web API controller
 - Blazor server pages (which can even be embedded in lovelace - at least locally.)

 You don't need to use this project as a starting template.
 You can easily update your existing ND solution, instead.
-Just follow the steps descriped in this document.
+Just follow the steps described in this document.

 ## Motivation
 There are scenarios, where you want to provide data via RESTful services or WebSocket instead of persisting everything in a HA entity.